 8. Systems of reporting to the Kansayaku by directors and employees and other systems regarding reporting to the Kansayaku

-- (1)Directors and employees shall report to the Kansayaku on the status of the performance of their duties, as required by the Kansayaku.
+- (1)Directors, corporate officers and employees shall report to the Kansayaku on the status of the performance of their duties, as required by the Kansayaku.
 NEC shall give instructions to the subsidiaries so that directors, the Kansayaku and employees of the subsidiaries shall report to NEC's Kansayaku on the status of the performance of their duties, as required by NEC's Kansayaku.

-- (2)Designated employees, including general managers of the Corporate Auditing Bureau, the Corporate Controller Division, the Compliance Division and the Legal Division shall make monthly, quarterly or other periodical report to the Kansayaku.
+- (2)Designated employees, including the heads of the Corporate Auditing Bureau, the Corporate Controller Department, the Compliance Department and the Legal Department shall make monthly, quarterly or other periodical report to the Kansayaku.

-- (3)General Manager of the Corporate Auditing Bureau shall review and periodically report to the Kansayaku on the status of operation of "Compliance Hotlines", hotlines for internal reporting within NEC Group.
-In the event he/she believes that there occurred any violation of NEC Group Charter of Corporate Behavior and NEC Group Code of Conduct by any director of NEC Group or there arises an urgent matter, General Manager of the Corporate Auditing Bureau and/or the Compliance Division shall immediately report the relevant facts to the Kansayaku.
+- (3)The head of the Corporate Auditing Bureau shall review and periodically report to the Kansayaku on the status of operation of "Compliance Hotlines", hotlines for internal reporting within NEC Group.
+In the event he/she believes that there occurred any violation of NEC Group Code of Conduct by any director of NEC Group or there arises an urgent matter, The head of the Corporate Auditing Bureau and/or the Compliance Department shall immediately report the relevant facts to the Kansayaku.

-- (4)NEC shall not make detrimental treatment to directors and employees of the NEC Group on the ground of reporting through a hotline for internal reporting, and/or reporting to the Kansayaku on the status of the performance of duties of directors and employees.
+- (4)NEC shall not make detrimental treatment to directors, corporate officers and employees of the NEC Group on the ground of reporting through a hotline for internal reporting, and/or reporting to the Kansayaku on the status of the performance of duties of directors, corporate officers and employees.